-Lien Khu IV (Administrative District IV) was located just South of Hanoi and ranged roughly until Da Nang in Central Vietnam.
+Lien Khu IV (Administrative District IV, North Annam) was located just South of Hanoi and ranged roughly until Da Nang in Central Vietnam.

 Lien Khu VI (Administrative District VI) was located at the very bottom of South Vietnam.

-These administrative districts were semi-autonomous as they were basically cut-off from from the region surrounding Hanoi (Lien Khu III) and the mountain regions located East of Laotian border (Lien Khu I) and South of the Chinese border (Lien Khu II).
+These administrative districts were semi-autonomous as they were basically cut-off from from the region surrounding Hanoi (Lien Khu III, West Tonkin) and the mountain regions located East of Laotian border (Lien Khu I) and South of the Chinese border (Lien Khu II).
 Because Viet Minh stamps from the Central Government that controlled most of the countryside in the North could often not be transported to Lien Khu IV through VI and because the French military was still controlling all the major transit routes these areas had to come up with their own stamps.
 This was sometimes done by overprinting Viet Minh stamps or stamps of the old Indochinese Regime that were on hand with new values.
-Inflation was rampant and so this was requited frequently.
-Also, let’s keep in mind that the Ho Chi Minh Trail that ran through Laos and Cambodia did not exist yet.
-Postal rates in Lien Khu IV through VI did not match those of the Viet Minh postal system in the North.
+Inflation was rampant and so this was required frequently.
+Also, let’s keep in mind that the Ho Chi Minh Trail that ran through Laos and Cambodia did not exist yet to the same degree it existed during the war with the U.S..
+Postal rates in Lien Khu IV through VI did not neccessarliy match those of the Viet Minh postal system in the North.

 Lien Khu IV